 How do you plan to honor/incorporate both cultures in raising kids?

 Our goal is to incorporate the cultural pieces that are most important to us in their childhood.
-On my end that looks like Indian food, Telugu, Indian fashion, and visiting India.
-On his end that looks like BBQ, hunting, celebrating Thanksgiving, and trips out to the ranch.
+On my end, that looks like Indian food, Telugu, Indian fashion, and visiting India.
+On his end, that looks like BBQ, hunting, celebrating Thanksgiving, and trips out to the ranch.
 We both also have mutual cultural goals like a focus on education, a deep love for family, and above all, a personal relationship with Jesus Christ.

 When it comes to holidays, we will celebrate Diwali with my family and Thanksgiving with his.
 We will let them choose whether they want to be vegetarian like me or omnivorous like him.
 Maybe we will enroll them in cotillion, and we might sign them up for Bollywood dancing.
-We really don’t know for sure on so many things, but we do know that it is vital for our kiddos to feel a tie to both sides of who they are and we want to supply them with options.
+We really don’t know for sure about so many things, but we know that it is vital for our kiddos to feel a tie to both sides of who they are, and we want to supply them with options.

 How do you make it work when you both grew up with different family cultures?

 This has been a learning process for both of us.
 Sure there’s a cultural difference, but every couple will go through this to some extent because every family does things differently.
 The way you grew up with your family isn’t necessarily the ONLY way to do things with your family.
 The white way wasn’t always the right way.
 We weren’t always down to do it brown.
 My husband and I learned that we are both stubborn people that thought our upbringing was “more correct.”
 We quickly realized that wasn’t true at all.
 Talk it out.
 Pick and choose what is really important to you.
 Otherwise, adjust with everything else and understand the end goal here is harmony, not a need to be right.